Topical PISA Quiz Task — Generating Test Items

 Timeline

-- Task launch: January 2026
+- Task launch: First week of March, 2026

 - Presentation at European Conference on Information Retrieval (ECIR) in Delft: End of March 2026